pulse-framework/pulse/docs/v3/introduction/what-is-pulse.md

 ## Introduction
 # Pulse Framework `3.0`

-*Pulse is a global state and logic framework for reactive Javascript applications.
+*Pulse is a global state and logic framework for reactive Typescript & Javascript applications.
 Supporting frameworks like VueJS, React and React Native.*

 **Created by [@jamiepine]() & the [notify.me]() team**
 <p align="left">